(No ratings)

 Thyroid surgery requires minimal aftercare.
 Most patients recover quickly and resume normal activities within a few days of surgery.
 However, thyroid surgery patients must take daily synthetic thyroid medication (levothyroxine) for life to replace their removed thyroid.

-Dr. Lindsay Sobin, MD graduated from Thomas Jefferson University, Jefferson Medical College in 2010.
+Dr. Lindsay Sobin, MD graduated from Thomas Jefferson University, Jefferson Medical College.
 She completed residency at SUNY Upstate Medical University Affiliated Hospitals.
-She is certified by the Otolaryngology and has a state license in Massachusetts.
+She is certified by the Certifications: American Board of Otolaryngology (Head and Neck Surgery) and has a state license in Massachusetts.

 Residency: SUNY Upstate Medical University Affiliated Hospitals